certifaction/cli/README.md

 >```
 >#### Description
 >
->Cancels signature request for given file for the user with given e-mail.
+>Cancels a signature request for a given file for the user with a given e-mail address.
 >#### Flags
 >```
->--email        string   Email address of signer [required]
+>--email        string   Email address of the signer [required]
->--note         string   Note to be send to the invite explaining why request
+>--note         string   Note to be sent to the invitee explaining why the request
 >                        was cancelled
 >```